 The show Falcon Crest filmed many of their outdoor scenes on their property and any Falcon Crest lover will recognize the mansion the minute they pull into the property.

 While I love all of the wines here, my top pick is their Elivette.
-It's a Bordeaux Blend with a great balance of fruit and earthiness.
+It's a Bordeaux Blend with a great balance of fruity and earthiness.
 It's great to drink right away, but if you put it away for a few years, you will find an even tastier and more complex wine.

 On the estate, you will find both amazing wines and a serene, colorful property.
 Let's start with their wines.